 \paragraph{Quantum supermaps} Quantum supermaps are used in quantum information theory and quantum foundations to formalize a notion of higher-order transformation that can be applied to transformations \cite{Chiribella2008TransformingSupermaps}.
-Intuitively the goal of the definition of quantum supermaps is to formalize the following kind of picture: used to represent a higher-order process that accepts as an argument a process of type $A_1 \rightarrow A_1'$ and a process of type $A_2 \rightarrow A_2'$ to produce a process of type $B \rightarrow B'$.
+Intuitively the goal of the definition of quantum supermaps is to formalize the following kind of picture used to represent a higher-order process that accepts as an argument a process of type $A_1 \rightarrow A_1'$ and a process of type $A_2 \rightarrow A_2'$ to produce a process of type $B \rightarrow B'$.
 Such maps will typically be interpreted as having type $[A_1,A_1'][A_2,A_2'] \rightarrow [B,B']$ within some kind of algebraic structure.

-It is typically required that such maps should be well-defined when acting on only parts of bipartite processes however, some care has to be taken in defining how supermaps can be used or composed together due to a key structural feature of supermaps termed \textit{enrichment} which is a mathematical translation of the idea that the basic structural features present in $\mathbf{C}$ (parallel and sequential composition) can be implemented as higher-order transformations \cite{Wilson2022AProcesses}.
-In other words, there is typically a supermap of type $\circ:[A,B][B,C] \rightarrow [A,C]$ which implements sequential composition viewed intuitively as
+It is typically required that such maps should be well-defined when acting on parts of bipartite processes However, some care has to be taken in defining how supermaps can be used or composed together due to a key structural feature of supermaps termed \textit{enrichment} \cite{kelly1982basic} which is a mathematical translation of the idea that the basic structural features present in $\mathbf{C}$ (parallel and sequential composition) can be implemented as higher-order transformations \cite{Wilson2022AProcesses, Rennela2018ClassicalTheory}.
+In other words, we expect there to exist a supermap of type $\circ:[A,B][B,C] \rightarrow [A,C]$ which implements sequential composition viewed intuitively as

 This simple observation, and a generally expected feature of theories of supermaps, motivates a further expected polycategorical feature of supermap composition.
-Polycategorical structure as witnessed by linear distributivity of the $\mathbf{Caus}[\mathbf{C}]$ construction allows us to unambiguosly give meaning to
+Polycategorical structure as witnessed by linear distributivity of the $\mathbf{Caus}[\mathbf{C}]$ construction allows us to unambiguously give meaning to

-with the following diagram in the graphical language for polycategories.
+with the following diagram in the graphical language for polycategories